W3SRotterdam/GCS/README.md

 A basic installation only needs two html elements to be inserted in your template alongside some classes.
 You'll also need to reference the .js file that come alongside this package.

-GCS also creates some tables in the Umbraco database because it stores it's settings there.
 <br />

 #### Scripts
-The .js files are automatically copied to your project by utilizing the post-build actions.
 Add a reference to the following script file either in a _layout.cshtml file or in a bundles file.
 ```
-<script src="~/App_Plugins/GCS/Scripts/gcsearch.js" type="text/javascript"></script>
+<script src="~/App_Plugins/GCS/Scripts/gcsearch.min.js" type="text/javascript"></script>
 ```
 <br />

 #### Search input
-To allow a user to search throughout your website you will need to add a input field on any page.
+To allow a user to search throughout your website you will need to add a input field on any desired page.
 Copy the following snippet anywhere in one of your templates to add the input field.

 ```